jzillmann/pdf-to-markdown/examples/Safe-Communication.md

  between different care settings (e.g. hospital and community where staff can have different communication styles and cultures).
 ```
-The risks can be even higher when **...**
+The risks can be even higher when**...**

-- people have complex needs (requiring more information to be handed over and
+• people have complex needs (requiring more information to be handed over and
 remembered on a day-to-day basis)
-- at weekends or holidays
+• at weekends or holidays
-- if junior staff are reluctant to ask for clarification from more senior staff or other professions
+• if junior staff are reluctant to ask for clarification from more senior staff or other professions
-- where there is no written documentation, or what is written is unclear (e.g. too many abbreviations).
+• where there is no written documentation, or what is written is unclear (e.g. too many abbreviations).

-##### More online...
+More online...

 ```
 The trouble with handovers is a useful video for understanding